slint-ui/slint/docs/langref/src/concepts/purity.md

 result of the evaluation.
 When a property changes, all dependent properties get notified, so that the next time their value is read, their binding is re-evaluated.

-For any reactive system to work well, bindings evaluation should be "pure":
-Evaluating a property shouldn't have side-effects nor change any observable state but the property itself.
-Side effects are problematic because it's not always clear when they will happen: Lazy evaluation may change their order or affect whether they happen at all.
+For any reactive system to work well, evaluating a property shouldn't change any observable state but the property itself.
+If this is the case, then the expression is "pure", otherwise it's said to have side-effects.
+Side-effects are problematic because it's not always clear when they will happen: Lazy evaluation may change their order or affect whether they happen at all.
 In addition, changes to properties during their binding evaluation due to a side-effect may result in